Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 ```

-For anyone interested in the `requests` version, here it is as follows
+For anyone interested in the `requests` version, here it is as follows:

 ```py
 #!/usr/bin/python3